-The benefits of touch for babies, parentsSeptember 23rd, 2013 in Pediatrics /
+The benefits of touch for babies, parentsSeptember 23, 2013 by Julie Greicius in Medicine & Health / Pediatrics

 For babies, the nine months of pregnancy may feel like one long, loving embrace.
 It's not surprising, then, that studies support the benefits of skin-to-skin contact for mothers and babies from the moment of birth, throughout infancy and beyond.